lieszkol/november-gallery/PLUGIN_DETAILS.md

 You can choose to upload your images either using the "Gallery" page in the October back-end, or you can use the built-in Media Manager.

-> Hint: The dedicated backend Gallery page gives you more options for giving your images titles and subtitles, and you can also arrange the order easily; on the other hand, if you ever end up deleting the plugin, October will also delete all of your albums created there.
-Use the October built-in Media Manager to upload your images if you don't need the extra features provided by the November Gallery backend page.
+> Hint: The dedicated back-end November Gallery management page gives you more options for giving your images titles and subtitles, and you can also arrange the order easily; on the other hand, if you ever end up deleting the plugin, October will also delete all of your albums created there.
+Use the October built-in Media Manager to upload your images if you don't need the extra features provided by the November Gallery management page.
+Using the Media Manager also allows you to upload hundreds of images using an FTP .

 #### Uploading through the Media Manager